 Please see below or WCSS's Enrolment Policy for information on the Notice Period.

 For more information see:

 EXCERPT ENROLMENT POLICY

-We do not discriminate on any of the nine grounds outlined in the Equal Status Act (2000-2015) in the administration of our educational policies, admissions policies, application process, assistance programmes, and other school administered policies.
+We do not discriminate on any of the nine grounds outlined in the Equal Status Acts 2000-2018 and adhere to WCSS’s Diversity & Inclusion Policy in the administration of our educational policies, enrolment policies, solidarity fund, and other school-administered policies.

-The school community and the family believe that the student
+The school community and the student’s family believe that the student can thrive at WCSS;

 The student chooses to join the school community.

-Health & Safety concerns, with regards to staff and children
+Health & Safety concerns, with regards to staff and students,